The New Republic: Political and foreign policy stances under Peretz The New Republic gradually became much less left-wing under Peretz, which culminated in the editorship of the conservative Andrew Sullivan. The magazine was associated with the Democratic Leadership Council (DLC) and "New Democrats", such as Bill Clinton and Joseph Lieberman, who received the magazine's endorsement in the 2004 Democratic primary.

+2007–2012: Sale to CanWest, buyback and new format
-Until February 2007, The New Republic was owned by Martin Peretz, New York financiers Roger Hertog and Michael Steinhardt, and Canadian media conglomerate Canwest.

-In late February 2007, Peretz sold his share of the magazine to CanWest, which announced that a subsidiary, CanWest Media Works International, had acquired a full interest in the publication.
+Until February 2007, The New Republic was owned by Martin Peretz, New York financiers Roger Hertog and Michael Steinhardt, and Canadian media conglomerate CanWest.
+In late February 2007, Peretz sold his share of the magazine to CanWest, which announced that its subsidiary CanWest Media Works International had acquired a full interest in the publication.
 Peretz retained his position as editor-in-chief.

+Starting on March 19, 2007, the magazine went to publishing twice a month, or 24 times a year.
+This replaced the old plan of publishing 44 issues a year.
+The magazine described its publication schedule as "biweekly," with specified "skipped publication dates."
+There were ten of these in 2010.
+Issues became bigger, contained more pages, and featured more visuals, new art and other "reader-friendly" content.
+The use of the Warnock typeface throughout was accented by woodcut-style illustrations.
+Although the subscription prices did not change, the newsstand price increased from $3.95 to $4.95.
+The website was also redesigned, and offered more daily content and new features.

-In March 2009, Peretz and a group of investors, led by the former Lazard executive Laurence Grafstein and including Michael Alter, bought the magazine back from CanWest, which was on the edge of bankruptcy.
+In March 2009, Peretz and a group of investors, led by former Lazard executive Laurence Grafstein and including Michael Alter, bought the magazine back from CanWest, which was on the edge of bankruptcy.
 Frank Foer continued as editor and was responsible for the day-to-day management of the magazine, and Peretz remained editor-in-chief.
+Richard Just took over as editor of the magazine on December 8, 2010.